hausky/SimplePhoneNumberPickerFlutterFlow/README.md

 ![image](https://github.com/user-attachments/assets/dd5a6cfc-4bf9-4e4d-839d-127292002871)

 ## Installation
-Create a new custom widget in FlutterFlow, save and compile the widget.
+1. Create a new custom widget in FlutterFlow, save and compile the widget.
+2. Create a app state with data type string named "phone".

 ### Adding the Widget
 To use `SimplePhoneNumberPicker`, add it to your FlutterFlow page and specify optional `width` and `height` parameters if needed.
 I suggest 350 width and 80 height.